Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Acknowledgements

 \section{Acknowledgements}

-L.L. thanks G.K. for the insightful discussions and for his support during the entire project development.
+L.L. thanks G.K. for the insightful discussions and his support during the entire project development.
 L.L. has been supported by the ERC project ``IMMUNE'' (Grant agreement ID: 101003183).
+L.L. acknowledges the support from the ``Fondazione Romeo ed Enrica Invernizzi'' for the research activities of the 'Covid Crisis Lab' at Bocconi University.
+B. L. acknowledges the support of the PNRR ICSC National Research Centre for High Performance Computing, Big Data and Quantum Computing (CN00000013), under the NRRP MUR program funded by the NextGenerationEU.
 The findings, interpretations, and conclusions expressed in this paper are entirely those of the authors.
 They do not necessarily represent the views of the International Bank for Reconstruction and Development/World Bank and its affiliated organizations, or those of the Executive Directors of the World Bank or the governments they represent.